Guy Smith: Founder of the Gun Facts Project

 01:08:32.60 – Brian David Crane

-01:08:46.91 – Guy
+01:08:46.91 – Guy Smith

 Yeah that’s a very provocative question.
-I met criminologist Gary Cleck on a couple of occasions and 1 time he said something which kind of shocked me and said there’s not much reason to keep.
-Ah.
-Man in prison ah past stage fifty if he went in there on a violent crime offense and that sounded ludicrous the first time I heard it.
-But there’s something about being young and male and stupid and running around with testosterone poisoning that.
-Causes you to do really stupid violent things after a while the edge comes off even if you’ve been sitting in prison for a couple of decades and the probability of you committing another violent crime goes way way down.
-It doesn’t go down to 0.
+I met criminologist Gary Kleck on a couple of occasions, and one time he said something which kind of shocked me and said, there’s not much reason to keep a man in prison, past stage 50, if he went in there on a violent crime offense, and that sounded ludicrous the first time I heard it.
+But there’s something about being young and male and stupid and running around with testosterone poisoning, that causes you to do really stupid violent things.

 01:09:39.31 – Brian David Crane